 Did you know that the legacy of salt still lives on in place names too?
 Such as Prestonpans, located just outside Edinburgh.
 Which other Scottish place names do you know that have the word "pan" or "pans" in them?

-During the 18th and 19th century there was a salt tax which was much higher in England than in Scotland.
+During the 18th and 19th centuries, there was a salt tax that was much higher in England than in Scotland.
 Due to this a highly illicit and profitable smuggling operation took place between Joppa Pans outside Edinburgh to the north of England.

-St Monan's Windmill, that used to pump seawater into the salt pans, which were heated using locally mined coal.
+St Monan's Windmill, which used to pump seawater into the salt pans, which were heated using locally mined coal.

 Salt Themed Destinations

 A few years ago, we took a private car trip to the Salineras de Maras in Peru.
 What an adventure!
 It was incredible to see the geometric landscaped terraces covered in Mara's salt, the same as they have been, pre-dating Inca times.
 Located 11,090 feet (3,380 meters) above sea level in the Sacred Valley.

 Can you believe that the area was once the sea?
 Mara's meaning sea is now known around the world for its pink-coloured salt.
 Said to be used not only for food but also for its medicinal properties.
 Today it's highly prized by top chefs.

 Traveling to Bolivia?
 Are you looking for an unforgettable experience?
 Head on over to the Uyuni Salt Flats for a 3-day tour.
 Salt stretches as far as the eye can see, lagoons are filled with flamingoes, and steaming geysers hiss from the ground.
 Read Dreamer at Heart's post to find out everything you need to know before you go!